Soliciting for Prostitution in Florida

 Suppose you drove to the scene and were seated in your vehicle at the time of the offense.
 In that case, the State Attorney’s Office might seek a mandatory revocation of your driver’s license if you are convicted under Florida Statute Section 322.26(7).

+Elaborate undercover sting operations take place throughout the greater Tampa Bay area.
 Sting operations have become more sophisticated with internet ads on message boards, Backpage-type escort, and dating sites.

-The unusual tactics used by law enforcement also led to the entrapment of an innocent person who was NOT predisposed to commit the crime.
+These sting operations often target the least experienced in soliciting prostitution.
+The unusual tactics used by law enforcement might also lead to the entrapment of an innocent person who was NOT predisposed to commit the crime.
+Because the officers are manufacturing this crime, the entrapment defense can often be used to fight the charges.

 The female law enforcement officers posing as “prostitutes” sometimes cross the entrapment line to build the case.
 Some of these sting operations target gay men on websites such as Grindr.
+To add insult to injury, local newspapers often publish details about these sting operations and feature the mug shots of people arrested.

 Attorney for Soliciting a Prostitute in Tampa, FL